-Unlike performing salah (or namaz) and reciting the Holy Quran that are high-involvement tasks, listening to Islamic lectures is relatively easier.
+Unlike performing salah (or namaz), you can learn quran online or listen to Islamic lectures as good option.
 There are tons of choices you can listen to – stories of the Prophets, signs of the Day of Judgement, about the Prophet’s (p.b.u.h) companions, about the Angels, and so on.

 Read About the Prophet’s (P.B.U.H) Life